How Today’s Rich Families Are Different

 High net worth families—those positioned to pass down millions of dollars in assets to their children—are different not only in their means, but also in their outlooks.
 More so than in previous eras, families who are poised to build and maintain intergenerational wealth are defined by a single characteristic: a penchant for mobility.
 They are distinct in their willingness to move their livelihoods and their assets in search of opportunity.

-The importance of mobility in intergenerational wealth can be seen in three ways: the rise of immigrant wealth, cosmopolitan attitudes of the rich, and the growing importance of transnational succession planning.
+The trend of mobility in intergenerational wealth can be seen in three ways: the rise of immigrant wealth, cosmopolitan attitudes of the rich, and the growing importance of transnational succession planning.

 Against this backdrop, populists and nationalists may seize the political moment on a wave of class resentment.
 But in enacting their agenda, they face formidable odds against a financial elite that has the means and the will to leave the country if it turns against their interests.